v-poghosyan/palettes/README.md

 ### 📄 About

-Palettes is an app that makes it easy to create, manage, and access color palettes for your next design project.
+Palettes is an app that facilitates the creation, management, and access of color palettes for your next design project.
 Simply add colors using the built-in color picker or generate random ones.
 Use the drag and drop functionality to rearrange the order of the colors as you see fit.
-Once your palette is ready, save it by choosing a name and a descriptive emoji.
+Once your palette is ready, save it by giving it a name and a descriptive emoji.
 To access the colors in your palette all you have to do is adjust the lightness level of the colors, and click on a color box to copy its HEX, RGB, or RGBA values.
-Have fun designing!
+I hope you have fun trying it!

 ### 🕹️ Demo